prof3ssorSt3v3/mad9011/docs/modules/week1/README.md

 <ImageSwitcher
   :key="'switcher2'"
   :images="[
-    { label: 'Export As Menu', src: '/f2024/moduleImages/week1/psExport/1.png', title: 'Export As Menu', description: 'Photoshop offers various export processes in the File > Export menu, but we will focus on the Export As dialog because it allows processing multiple artboards simultaneously with customizable output options for each.' }
-  ]"
+    { label: 'Image 1', src: '/f2024/moduleImages/week1/psInterface/1.png', title: 'Title for Image 1', description: 'This is the body text corresponding to Image 1.' }, ]"
 />